 To make a new virtual disk on VMware, click on Hard Disk on the list of devices then choose “SATA” followed by “Use an Existing disk”.

-To select the disk, use the browse button to open the location where the “macOS Mojave 10.14.vmdk” file is stored.
+To select the disk, use the browse button to open the location where the “macOS-MK.vmdk” file is stored (ignore file name in screenshot below).
 Select it and click on “Finish”.

 Step 8: Install VMware Tools on Virtual Machine